AidanFray/Natural_Language_Parser/README.md

 # Natural_Lanuage_Parser
 University AI assignment that translates Natural language (english) into a UNIX command

-The agent takes in english language parse it using contex free grammer (rules I'll place below )and returns the command that performs that action on the UNIX console.
+The agent takes in english language, parses it using contex free grammer (rules I'll place below) and returns the command that performs that action on the UNIX console.

 For example: